isomerpages/enterprisesg-cpso/news-and-media/media-releases/_posts/2025-11-12-post-CCS Warns Consumers About Safety Risks When Buying Baby Products and Children's Jewellery Online.md

 <p></p>
 <p>4.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In Singapore, safety
-incidents involving the three categories of children’s products surveyed by the CPSO have continued to occur. &nbsp;The National Trauma Registry
-<a href="#_ftn1" rel="noopener noreferrer nofollow" target="_blank">[1]</a>records an average of about 140 cases of child injuries annually
-between 2022 and 2024 from the use of baby cots, strollers, button batteries and children’s jewellery. &nbsp;</p>
+incidents involving the three categories of children’s products surveyed by the CPSO have continued to occur. &nbsp;The National Trauma Registry<sup>[1]</sup> records an average of about 140 cases of child injuries annually between 2022 and 2024 from the use of baby cots, strollers, button batteries and children’s jewellery. &nbsp;</p>
 <p>5.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; According to KK Women's
 and Children's Hospital ("<strong>KKH</strong>"), incidents of children's injuries involving baby cots and strollers were primarily head injuries